The Encampment

 Setting

-Miss Oliver's School for Girls, in the upscale village of Fieldington, CT, on the CT River.
+Miss Oliver's School for Girls, a boarding school in the upscale village of Fieldington, CT. on the Connecticut River.

 Based on a True Story